Setup Guide

 50 Cards

-The stock deals one new card to each tableau column.
-You can only deal when every column has at least one card.
+The stock deals 10 cards total, one to each tableau column.
+In standard Spider, you can only deal when every column already has at least one card.

 Goal